bvluong/Ruby-Visualizer/README.md

 Add class types and obtain global variable information to display detailed information for each Class object.
 #### Code runtime statistics
 Add code runtime statistics to provide information on the efficiency of code provided.
-### Slider bar navigation
-Add a slider to navigate through the code.